![]() |

 For other languages create and/or copy a translation DLL to the WinUAE Program folder and it will appear in the list of languages.

 You can use a program such as Resedit to create and modify the translation DLL.
+The DLL will be tied to the version of WinUAE it was created for.

 Keyboard LEDs: